2019 AFL Grand Final: First quarter

-The opening term of the grand final was a tough and low-scoring battle of attrition, with neither team scoring a goal in the first twenty minutes of the match.
-Giants spearhead Jeremy Cameron scored the opening goal of the grand final at the 20-minute mark before two late goals—from Dustin Martin at the 24-minute mark and Daniel Rioli right on the quarter-time siren—saw the Tigers take a seven-point lead at the first break.
+The opening term of the grand final was a tough and low-scoring battle, with neither team scoring a goal in the first twenty minutes of the match.
+Giants spearhead Jeremy Cameron scored the opening goal of the grand final at the 20-minute mark before two late goals—from Dustin Martin at the 24-minute mark and Daniel Rioli right on the quarter-time siren—saw the Tigers take a seven-point lead at quarter time.

 Second quarter

-Richmond began to pull away from the Giants in the second quarter.
+Richmond was the stronger team in the second quarter.
 They scored five unanswered goals in a dominant quarter; Jack Riewoldt goaled at the four-minute mark of the term, followed by Martin's second goal at the seven-and-a-half minute mark.
-Tom Lynch scored two minutes later before Riewoldt finished the half with another two majors.
-Greater Western Sydney were held to just four behinds in the second term, and the Tigers headed to the halftime break with an ominous 35-point lead.
+Tom Lynch scored two minutes later before Riewoldt finished the half with another two goals.
+Greater Western Sydney was held to just four behinds in the second quarter, and Richmond held a 35-point lead at half time.

 Third quarter

-Richmond sealed the premiership with an equally uncompromising third quarter.
-They scored five goals to one in the term; Lynch kicked his second goal at the five-minute mark before Martin slotted his third seven and a half minutes into the term.
+Richmond sealed the premiership with a dominant third quarter in which it scored five goals to one.
+Lynch kicked his second goal at the five-minute mark before Martin kicked his third in the eighth minute.
 Marlion Pickett scored his only goal of the afternoon at the 11th minute, and Kane Lambert scored two minutes after.
-The Giants finally broke a run of 11 consecutive Richmond goals with a Jacob Hopper major at the 25-minute mark of the quarter, but Ivan Soldo goaled right on the three-quarter-time siren.
-The margin was 62 points in favour of the Tigers at the final break, and the premiership was now beyond doubt.
+The Giants finally broke a run of 11 consecutive Richmond goals with a Jacob Hopper goal at the 25-minute mark of the quarter, before Ivan Soldo goaled right on the three-quarter-time siren.
+The margin was 62 points in favour of the Tigers at three quarter time, and the premiership was now beyond doubt.

 Fourth quarter

-With the flag under lock and key, the final quarter was a celebration for the Tigers.
-It was practically a carbon copy of the second and third quarters, with Richmond again scoring five goals and conceding only one.
-The Giants scored their third and final goal of the game early in the final quarter, with Harry Himmelberg saluting before the second minute, but the Tigers did not allow them to save face and ran away with their most lopsided premiership victory in club history.
-Shai Bolton scored his first major of the day at the ninth minute, followed by Riewoldt's fourth goal.
-Richmond skipper Trent Cotchin goaled at the 23-minute mark and was followed soon after by Martin, who also scored his fourth goal of the Grand Final.
-Riewoldt put the exclamation mark on a supremely emphatic victory, goaling only moments before the siren to increase the final margin to 89 points, the third-highest margin in a Grand Final.
-It was Richmond's most lopsided Grand Final victory of all time, surpassing their 81-point victory against Collingwood in 1980.
+In the final quarter, Richmond again scored five goals and conceded only one.
+The Giants scored their third and final goal of the game early in the final quarter by Harry Himmelberg second minute.
+Shai Bolton scored his first goal of the day for Richmond at the ninth minute, followed by Riewoldt's fourth goal.
+Richmond skipper Trent Cotchin goaled at the 23-minute mark and was followed soon after by Martin, who also scored his fourth goal.
+Riewoldt kicked the final goal only moments before the siren to increase the final margin to 89 points, the third-highest margin in a grand final.
+It was Richmond's greatest winning margin in a grand final, surpassing its 81-point victory against Collingwood in 1980.